-Now at age 64, de Freitas enjoys painting full time with no backing or funds.
-He started in acrylics and oils using a brush and his work had no distinguishin characteristics until a gallery owner suggested that a palette knife would better suit his impressionistic approach.
+Now at age 64, De Freitas enjoys painting full time with no backing or funds.
+He started in acrylics and oils using a brush and his work had no distinguishing characteristics until a gallery owner suggested that a palette knife would better suit his impressionistic approach.